shilobanerjee/AFiNeS/README.md

          ```
          > export BOOST_ROOT=/gpfs/apps/hpc/Libs/Boost/1.59.0/lib
          ```
     * Open 'makefile' using a text editor (e.g. emacs).
-Add `-I gpfs/apps/hpc/Libs/Boost/1.59.0/include` to the line that begins `INC :=` in the makefile.
+Add `-I gpfs/apps/hpc/Libs/Boost/1.59.0/include` to the line that begins with `INC :=` in the makefile.

 * To create an executable, run the command:
     ```